Intro

 Detecting Company Specific Secrets

-When you have custom secrets configured in SonarQube Enterprise, make sure to enable Connected Mode to extend SonarQube's custom pattern detection into your IDE.
-Connected Mode pairs SonarLint with your SonarQube instance, extending your company customizations into the IDE and ensuring that both your local edits and the commits that you push to the repository are inspected using the same code analysis settings that are set in SonarQube.
-This means SonarLint can also use your custom secret rules to prevent custom secrets from entering the CI/CD pipeline and reduce the risk of leaking.
+When you have custom secrets configured in SonarQube Server Enterprise, make sure to enable Connected Mode to extend SonarQube Server's custom pattern detection into your IDE.
+Connected Mode pairs SonarQube for IDE with your SonarQube Server instance, extending your company customizations into the IDE and ensuring that both your local edits and the commits that you push to the repository are inspected using the same code analysis settings that are set in SonarQube Server.
+This means SonarQube for IDE can also use your custom secret rules to prevent custom secrets from entering the CI/CD pipeline and reduce the risk of leaking.

 Summary